Other stories of the medium's life

 A short story

 I was curiously moved by his heartfelt, almost religious, way of expressing.
 He inhaled more of the smoke, which he let out with a deep sigh from his nostrils, and looking at me he smiled a half smile and said: «But I, sir, am boring you with my whining». «No!
 No!
 Please go on if you want». «I was away seven years because of the war.
 I worked in a workshop and lived with my widowed mother».
 He smiled again. «I bet you had taken me for a born painter!
 Of course not!
-I had a passion for drawing and in my spare time I enjoyed doing something, but, as I said, I was a mechanic of those with overall and a good caliber, measuring every piece on the lathe.
-The war tore me, so to speak, to that job, to my mother and, of course, to a pretty little girl from here, because I was engaged».
+I had a passion for drawing and in my spare time I enjoyed doing something, but, as I said, I was a mechanic of those with overalls and a good caliber, measuring every piece on the lathe.
+The war took me away, so to speak, from that job, from my mother and, of course, from a pretty little girl from here, since I was engaged».
 He inhaled the cigarette again and dropped the ashes beyond the parapet. «In short, I will tell you that I left to Africa with a motorized unit.
-I took part in fierce fighting, and say nothing on these, because now everyone knows something about what war is.
+I took part in fierce fighting, and I say nothing on these, because now everyone knows something about what war is.
 We went as far as El Alamein; then, I don't know how, we went back on our steps in a disastrous retreat that I will never forget.
 I was lucky to be among the prisoners.
 Concentration camps; barbed wire; lack of mail and so much nostalgia for my mother's soul, for Titta (so I called my girlfriend) and for this city».

-I heard the streetcars passing by behind me, but I did not turn around, as I was so taken by his way of telling; his words were well tuned and pleasing to my ear. «Time passed, but you can imagine how I anxious I was when I heard the bulletin announce that the allies had landed and were reaching Florence; my heart was beating hard, almost breaking; I was afraid of not enduring it.
+I heard the streetcars passing by behind me, but I did not turn around, as I was so involved in his way of telling the story; his words were well tuned and pleasing to my ear. «Time passed, but you can imagine how anxious I was when I heard the bulletin announce that the allies had landed and were reaching Florence; my heart was beating hard, almost breaking; I was afraid of not enduring it.
 When they announced the bombings here, it seemed to me that everything crashed inside me as well.
-I always had my mother and Titta before my eyes; now they seemed to smile at me to hide the terror, now they seemed to call me with their faces terribly transfigured, holding out their hands as if to ask me for protection.
+I always had my mother and Titta before my eyes; now they seemed to smile at me to hide their terror, now they called me with their terribly transfigured faces, holding out their hands as if asking me for protection.
 Believe me, I thought I was going crazy!».
-He kept silent, but I noticed his eyes were bright with tears.
+He kept silent, but I noticed that his eyes were bright with tears.
 I sighed too.
 The suffering of others make us feel sorry.
-He threw his cigarette into the Arno, and we followed for a moment its ride in the current.
+He threw his cigarette butt into the Arno, and we followed for a moment its ride in the current.
 I realized that there should be something more sad in the vicissitude of my casual interlocutor.
 I realized this from how he was disclosing his memories, and this made me more curious, because I thought that in the end I could tell him a few words of relief and comfort. «How long did your imprisonment last?» I asked. «Five years.
-Now it no longer matters to me to remember the dates.
+Now I don't care about remembering dates anymore.
 I only remember my mother's sad date, because when I came back she had passed away.
 I had left her crying and I thought that one day I would embrace her again in tears for the joy of my return; instead they showed me her grave.
 I assure you, however, that I did not cry or despair at her cross.
 But I am a sensitive being and that hard blow – for those who know what a mother is – hit my heart hard».
 He was silent, and his gaze was blank.

 «Did she die because of an illness?» I asked.
 He looked at me, and in his way of looking he now had a strange light.
 But I noticed it was not wrath. «I know she died as a result of a retaliation.
-She was evacuee in the countryside.
-A guy shot a German and killed him; in retaliation, the murdered soldier's comrades are said to have taken a certain number of people, as they were, then closed them in a room and from the window they threw several bombs, which exploding, you understand me, made a slaughter».
+She was displaced in the countryside.
+A guy shot a German and killed him; in retaliation, the comrades of the murdered soldier are said to have taken a certain number of people, as they were, then closed them in a room and from the window they threw several bombs, which exploding, you understand me, made a slaughter».
 I made myself serious and looked at him to show him, without words, that I fully understood him. «I'm just sorry about something, you know?
 That of not knowing who that guy was that shot that German soldier.
 Not for nothing!
 Now everyone keeps their pains and believe me there is no one else who takes the trouble to alleviate them, but I would gladly have known him, I repeat, to look a little into his eyes...» Mechanically, slowly, I slid my hand into my pocket: I took the National cigarettes and offered them to him.
 He accepted again. «Yes, my dear sir, since then I had my nervous system shaken so that I can not say.
 I was irritated for nothing and did not realize that I was becoming apathetic.
 The workshop in which I worked no longer existed.
 I knocked for work: nothing.
-I started to make some paintings that I sold here and there, and I decidedly dodged all the companies.
+I started to make some paintings that I sold here and there, and I decidedly avoided any company.
 My life goes on like this, a bit like the wandering Jew, and when sad thoughts assail me I try to think of something superior to everything: I think of God.
-And to those who say: "If I do not see I do not believe", I wish I could say: "Do you think there is so little to be seen around you?"».
+And to those who say: "If I do not see I do not believe", I would say: "Do you think there is so little to be seen around you?"»

-He turned and pointed to an incoming tram: «Is this yours?» I looked: it was approaching, and it was mine indeed.
+He turned and pointed to an incoming streetcar: «Is this yours?» I looked: it was approaching, and it was mine indeed.
 I was thinking that this guy who was standing in front of me – almost a drifting wreck – had neglected, in his story, to tell me what had happened to Titta; but I was convinced that more than neglected he had dropped it, perhaps because it had been the most salient cause, that is, the final blow on his weary heart and on his way of life.
-The tram was almost in front of us and its brakes could be heard in action.
-I took the painting by wrapping it in the newspaper.
+The streetcar was almost in front of us and its brakes could be heard in action.
+I took the painting, wrapping it in the newspaper.
 I gave him my hand to greet him, and while I shook his hand, in a more heartfelt voice, as if he were taking his leave, he said: «Titta was beautiful, you know, and I found her married».
-I got on with others, and while the tram was again in motion, I looked at him again from the windows.
-He walked with his head bowed, his hands in his pockets and with his solitude, along the Lungarno's shoulder.
-I was still absorbed in his case when the conductor's voice called me back to reality: «Ticket please?».
+I got on with others, and while the streetcar was again in motion, I looked at him again from the windows.
+He walked with his head bowed, his hands in his pockets and with his solitude, along the Lungarno's parapet.
+I was still absorbed in his case when the conductor's voice called me back to reality: «Ticket please?»

-Regardless of whether this story refers to a fact that actually occurred or –- as is more likely – that it was written by Fontanelli, perhaps reworking stories relating to episodes that occurred in the war or post-war period, it contains elements that reveal the psychic tunings of the medium, who was inclined to a contemplative joy of life, based on the wonder for the creative play of nature and the enchantment of art, but at the same time he was pervaded by a profound melancholy for human dramas and misfortunes, towards which he felt an intense compassion even if naively inclined to a certain almost nineteenth-century dramatic attitude.
-Perhaps, he identified himself with the romantic personality of the artist misunderstood and marked by destiny.
+Regardless of whether this story refers to a fact that actually occurred or –- as is more likely – that it was written by Fontanelli, perhaps reworking stories relating to episodes that occurred in the war or post-war period, it contains elements that reveal the tunings of the psyche of the medium, who was inclined to a contemplative joy of life, based on the wonder for the creative play of nature and the enchantment of art.
+At the same time he was pervaded by a profound melancholy for human dramas and misfortunes, towards which he felt an intense compassion even if naively inclined to a certain nineteenth-century dramatic attitude.
+Perhaps, he identified himself with the romantic personality of the misunderstood and fate-marked artist.

 Other significant episodes